Academic Catalog

 EDUC 364 - Independent Study (1-4 Credit Hours)

-EDUC 390 - Critical Pedagogies (4 Credit Hours)
+EDUC 390 - Critical Pedagogies: Gender, Race and Class in U.S. Education (4 Credit Hours)

 In its examination of current pressing issues in U.S. education, the central concern throughout this course is the relationship between teachers and students; schools and society; and people and the world.
 Particular attention is given to pedagogies informed by critical theory.
 The course includes a 25-30-hour service-learning commitment in an area school or community organization.
-Course is a Curricular Service Learning course.
+The course is a Curricular Service Learning course.
+This course fulfills the Social Sciences and Women of Color in the U.S. distribution requirements for WGST majors and the Black Studies (BLST) cross-listed course requirement for WGST majors/minors.
+Crosslisted with WGST 391 and BLST 372 Prerequisite: EDUC 213.

 EDUC 399 - Advanced Topics in Education (1-4 Credit Hours)